Stipa Data Collection Protocol

 (category type only)

 Yes if most-used categories are moved to the top of the category list and no otherwise.
-Default is no. {yes, no} NA No
+Default is no. String in set {no, yes} NA No

 LabelObservation